 All employments in Mthonjaneni are effected in terms of the above policy.
 This policy set out the principles which shall be followed in filling any vacancy within the institution.
 The policy is indeed implemented as and when there is recruitment processes.
-In March 2013 the Strategic post of the Chief Financial Officer and Technical Director was filled.
-However in 2016 the Chief financial officer resigned and the position was advertised and has been filled during the year 2017.
-The Director Technical Services has also resigned and currently there is an acting personel.
-The post for the Technical Director will be filled during the 2017/2018 financial year.
+In June 2018 the Strategic post of the Chief Financial Officer became vacant and currently there is an acting personel.
+This position has been advertised and will be filled during the 2019/2020 financial year